mikevdg/faish/doc/notes/implementation.rst

 Statically typed storage
 --------------------------

-TODO: make a formal text format to present packed data and block structure.

 Each 64-bit word in a standard block is packed data.
 The structure of this packed data is determined by the typing system.